juliejonak/Product-Management-101/Unit 3 - Product Development/1 - Influencing Without Authority/lesson_1.md

 Watch [Becoming Credible.](https://youtu.be/ABHeRVNfWes)

-In the last few videos, you learned the three key points to become credible at your workplace:
+In the last few videos, you learned the three key points to become credible at your workplace.
 Use your curious product manager mindset to learn about the:

 - company
 - market